syncfusion-content/winui-docs/winui/DatePicker/Getting-Started.md

 ![SfDatePicker blocks the particular dates from selection](Features_images/BlackoutDates.png)

-## Selecting the date using free form editing
+## Edit date using free form editing

 If you want to perform the validation after the user completely entering their date inputs, use the [EditMode]() property value as `Normal`.
 Then the entered date value is validated with the `FormatString` property value by pressing the `Enter` key or lost focus.
 If entered value is not suit with `FormatString` property, the selected date will be set as default format value.